abbreviatedman/spellbound/data/quotes.md

 217
 00:10:12,863 --> 00:10:17,467
-Plan on how best to...
+Plan on how best to…
-Meet death...
+Meet death…

 218
 00:10:17,474 --> 00:10:19,646